komuw/kshaka/Readme.md

 A. Prepare phase
 - A client submits the f change function to a proposer.
-- The proposer generates a ballot number, B, and sends ”prepare” messages containing that number(and it's ID) to the acceptors.
+- The proposer generates a Ballot number, B, and sends ”prepare” messages containing that number(and it's ID) to the acceptors.
-- Acceptor returns a conflict if it already saw a greater ballot number, it also submits the ballot and accepted value it has.
+- Acceptor returns a conflict if it already saw a greater Ballot number, it also submits the Ballot and accepted value it has.
-Persists the ballot number as a promise and returns a confirmation either with an empty value (if it hasn’t accepted any value yet) or with a tuple of an accepted value and its ballot number.
+Persists the Ballot number as a promise and returns a confirmation either with an empty value (if it hasn’t accepted any value yet) or with a tuple of an accepted value and its Ballot number.
 - Proposer waits for the F + 1 confirmations.

 B. Accept phase
-- If they(prepare replies from acceptors) all contain the empty value, then the proposer defines the current state as ∅ otherwise it picks the value of the tuple with the highest ballot number.
+- If they(prepare replies from acceptors) all contain the empty value, then the proposer defines the current state as ∅ otherwise it picks the value of the tuple with the highest Ballot number.
-- Proposer applies the f function to the current state and sends the result, new state, along with the generated ballot number B (an ”accept” message) to the acceptors.
+- Proposer applies the f function to the current state and sends the result, new state, along with the generated Ballot number B (an ”accept” message) to the acceptors.
-- Accept returns a conflict if it already saw a greater ballot number, it also submits the ballot and accepted value it has.
+- Accept returns a conflict if it already saw a greater Ballot number, it also submits the Ballot and accepted value it has.
-Erases the promise, marks the received tuple (ballot number, value) as the accepted value and returns a confirmation
+Erases the promise, marks the received tuple (Ballot number, value) as the accepted value and returns a confirmation

 C. End
 - Proposer waits for the F + 1 confirmations.